kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 Put the pitfall trap at a sleeping Jho's chin so that he can wake up, rage, then fall into the pit.
 DO NOT PIT HIM UNRAGED.

+## Evasion and avoidance
 The safest way to get past his enormously wide head-tail sweep is RIGHT THROUGH THE MIDDLE.
 Go underneath and between his legs!
 If you're well positioned, you can just walk through.
 Otherwise, roll forward past the head.

 Evade lancing is _the_ classic way to fight Deviljho.
 It really shows off the power of evasion+1 and lance mobility and ability to stick close and be aggressive at all times.
 Every single one of Deviljho's attacks is easily dodged with evasion+1.

 If you want to evade lance it and someone is bringing a longsword, just sigh and switch to bowgun.

-When Deviljho is exhausted, if he hits you with a swipe from his drooling mouth, you are going to be afflicted with defense down.
-This can be counteracted by eating an adamant seed.
-You can also just ignore it and keep on fighting.

 He gains dragonbreath when raged.
 This does not require evasion+1 to dodge through.

 His roar does not require evasion+1 to dodge either.
 Actually, most of his attacks do not _require_ it, but evasion unlocks some easier timings.
 His hipcheck, if you are too far at the end of his attack animation, cannot be evaded properly for example.

+## Status effects
+When Deviljho is exhausted, if he hits you with a swipe from his drooling mouth, you are going to be afflicted with defense down.
+This can be counteracted by eating an adamant seed.
+You can also just ignore it and keep on fighting.

 ## WORLD EATER SPECIFIC